Aluminum facts

 Text version

 This map shows the location of the alumina refinery and aluminum smelters in Canada.
-There is one alumina refinery (located in Quebec), and there are 10 aluminum smelters (one in Kitimat, British Columbia, and nine in Quebec).
-The largest smelter is the Alouette facility, located in Sept-Îles, Quebec, with a production level of 623,000 tonnes per year.
-The ownership and production level in tonnes per year of each facility are provided in the legend.
+The only alumina refinery is in Quebec, and there are 10 aluminum smelters (1 in Kitimat, British Columbia, and 9 in Quebec).
+The largest smelter is the Alouette facility in Sept-Îles, Quebec, with a production level of 628,000 tonnes per year.
+The ownership and production level (in thousands of tonnes per year) of each facility are provided in the legend.

-Canada's primary aluminum production is estimated to have reached 3.12 million tonnes in 2020, up 9% from 2.85 million tonnes in 2019.
+Canada's primary aluminum production is estimated at 3.0 million tonnes in 2022, a 4% decrease compared to 2021.
 Using mostly hydroelectricity and the latest generation of technologies, Canadian aluminum producers have the lowest carbon footprint among the world's largest producers.

 Text version